What is Power BI? Microsoft Power BI expert, Matt Allington, explains

-This is the third in my “what is” series having previously blogged about “What is Power Pivot” and “What is Power Query”.
+This ‘What is Power BI’ post is the third in my “what is” series having previously blogged about “What is Power Pivot” and “What is Power Query”.
 This topic is the hardest of the three to give a straight answer, however it is also the most important to understand (as I will explain below).

 Why Power BI is so Important

-- It is a Microsoft product, and it is a strategic priority for the company.
+- Power BI is a Microsoft product, and it is a strategic priority for the company.

 - It is built on the heritage of two of the most mature and best BI products available – SQL Server Analysis Services (SSAS) and Microsoft Excel.
 SSAS is Microsoft’s enterprise strength reporting tool that many companies use for their full scale (and expensive) business intelligence reporting projects.